 Field research continued to be a major strength of the Department, with numerous projects directed by teaching staff taking place from the Western Isles of Scotland (on which Professor Harding published much) to Syria and Cyprus.
 Numerous innovations occurred: these included underwater archaeology, most notably on Scottish crannogs, teaching environmental archaeology as an undergraduate degree as well as undertaking postgraduate research in this domain, experimental farming in the Western Isles and participation in applied archaeology especially in Britain as the ‘polluter pays’ world of developer-led projects became established from around 1990.
 Not all of these have been maintained as internal changes and external pressures intervened.
 Since his retirement in 2007, Dennis Harding has continued to publish, notably a series of monographs on aspects of the British Iron Age for Oxford University Press.

-Archaeology at Edinburgh is now better-represented, and has more professors, within the University than ever.
+Archaeology at Edinburgh is better-represented within the University than ever.
 In what is now the School of History, Classics and Archaeology, there are currently four professors of archaeology, of whom three are students of aspects of classical archaeology (including the Byzantine world) and one is a prehistorian.
 There is now a stronger staff representation in teaching and research across the core areas of Europe, the Middle East and Egypt (and interests extending beyond this traditional focus).
 Archaeology also has notable strengths in areas such as heritage, marine archaeology and osteoarchaeology, as well as in other aspects of bioarchaeology and scientific approaches.

 Find out about postgraduate study with us